Keep on learning: tips for making the transition to online learning

 It may be overwhelming right now, but check your Gordon email often for information from your faculty.
 Also, let them know how you are doing!
 They really care about you and your continued success, especially during this time, so they’ll want to hear from you.

-You may also want to chat with your new housemates about what you’re studying or about your current workload.
-Your family might be so excited to welcome you home that they’ve forgotten your current calling to be a student.
+You may also want to chat with your housemates about what you’re studying or about your current workload.
 Let them know you want to keep learning and what you might need from them to help stay focused.

 Minimize your distractions: Is there a spot where you can set up a little study station for yourself?
 The ideal spot might be away from others and by a window.
 Check out our article for more tips on setting up your workspace.

-Set realistic goals for the day and the week: Just like scheduling your time, you’ll need to be intentional about what can be accomplished, especially if you’re faced with additional distractions or a slower internet speed than you’re used to on campus.
-Be realistic and extend yourself grace—we all need abundant grace right now, professors included!
+Set realistic goals for the day and the week: Just like scheduling your time, you’ll need to be intentional about what can be accomplished, especially if you’re faced with additional distractions or slower internet speed.

 Reward yourself when you meet your goals: Plan for mini-milestones!
 Finish two chapters?
 Take a walk!
 Complete a task?
-Dig into your prized “quarantine” snacks!
-Even if you didn’t crush it academically, at least you got out of bed, changed into your “daytime pajamas” and read your emails!
+Dig into your prized snacks!
 Some days are better than others.
-Be kind to yourself in these crazy days.

 Connect your Gordon community: Interact with your friends and your Gordon faculty with tools like Zoom, Facetime or Google Hangouts.
 Try committing to connecting with someone each day about your coursework and, we promise, you’ll likely feel less overwhelmed and you’ll definitely feel less lonely.